 You’re probably beginning to see a pattern.
 Most of these examples have not only become infinitely smaller, but they have also been subsumed into one device.
-And this one device houses the following departments:
+And this one device (your phone) houses the following departments:

 Now that all of these (previously separate and usually very large) individual departments and functions sit within easy reach of (or are actually glued to) your hand all day long, it’s not hard to see why we’ve become a mega-multi-tasking society.
 Check the forecast and book a ticket (while listening to Stephen Fry reading to you).
 Watch that film and check the miles you’ve walked or cycled that day.

 Next up, there’s Speed.

 This used to be promoted as a great benefit to society, and often still is.
 Think of the hilarious adverts (if you’re old enough, or you’ve seen enough old books) about how wonderful it will be when we can fly across the Atlantic (in massive cloth and riveted steel planes), in under 30 hours, while eating a lovely meal… Or those American ads for dishwashers in the 70s that would mean we all have tonnes of leisure time while our machines do all the hard work for us.

 But what these early ads didn’t get (or conveniently didn’t mention – they were trying to sell plane tickets and dishwashers after all) is the human tendency that if a thing can be done faster, we’ll do more of them in the time available.
 So we don’t end up with more leisure time as they suggested, we just end up feeling a bit more stressed.
 Because we’re writing emails while watching the news.
 Watching the news while someone’s trying to have a conversation with us.

 Many, many things in society over the last 30 or so years have become enormously less complicated.
 And most people would say that’s a good thing.